Self-less Self Care

 Jesus tells us in no uncertain terms, “If anyone wishes to be first, he shall be the last of all and the servant of all” (Mk 9:35).

 It’s no stretch to say that the Christian life is all about learning to be less self-oriented and more other-oriented.
-St. John the Baptist’s response to those who wanted to make him the Christ as to point to Jesus and say, “He must increase; I must decrease” (Jn 3:30).
+St. John the Baptist’s response to those who wanted to make him the Christ was to point to Jesus and say, “He must increase; I must decrease” (Jn 3:30).
 Learning how to love as God loves means learning to be less selfish and more self-giving.

 But we should be careful: learning to not be so self-oriented does not mean putting yourself last or not taking care of yourself and your own needs.
 There can be a tendency among Christians to feel like they need to give themselves so completely to serving others that they have nothing left to give.
 This can be a form of hidden pride.
 Our sense of self-importance can become over inflated if we think that everything relies on our own effort.
 Humility helps us to recognize that we have limitations and we, too, need help sometimes.
 You and I are not the world’s savior — Jesus is.